Guidance under regulation 18 of the Health Protection (Coronavirus Restrictions) (No.5) (Wales) Regulations 2020.

 Also, measures could be taken in the workplace to create fixed groups of workers who, while interacting with each other within their group, do not mix with others.
 This may be achievable for example where shift work is undertaken.

 Providing information to workers and others on premises or in a workplace is key to successful control of virus spread.
-Information may be given orally or in writing (most obviously in signage).
+Information may be given orally or in writing (most obviously in signage), and in line with the Equality Act in terms of formats available.
 Generally the information provided will need to:

 Some basic signage is available here - safety and physical distancing signs for employers and on the Business Wales website.